 - Gamma Theta Upsilon

 Inspirational world travels.
-Whether it’s two weeks in Scotland researching modern tourism practices or a semester in France studying the impact of World Wars on soil, immersion trips and study abroad programs give you the opportunity to explore the world and all it has to offer.
+Whether it’s two weeks in Scotland researching modern tourism practices or a semester in France studying the impact of World Wars on soil, immersion and study abroad programs give you the opportunity to explore the world and all it has to offer.

 Unique and insightful internships.
 The extensive education you receive at UWEC makes you a great candidate for exciting and career-building internships — some of which lead to full-time jobs.
 Environmental geography students have worked across the globe, with both nonprofits and large corporations, developing maps and using the latest equipment to explore interesting landmarks.